ClintPollock/Veracode-AWS-Code-Suite-Getting-Started-Guide/readme.md

 * Submit the DAST scan

 ### General Flow [Advanced](Advanced)
-* Create CodeCommit Repository
-* Create Cloud9 IDE environment
 * Create S3 bucket for artifact storage
-* Clone PetStoreAPI
-* Push PetStoreAPI to AWS CodeCommit.
-* Create AWS CodeBuild project to build the app
+* Create AWS CodeBuild project to submit the scan
-* Create VC API secrets and store in Secrets Manager
-* Create DockerHub account
-* Create VC SAST Policy build project
-* Add a pass / fail check
-* Create VC SAST Pipeline build project
+* Pull request or component scanning with the SAST Pipeline scanner
-* Use a baseline file
-* Create VC SCA  build project for the app itself
+* Create OSS Bill of Materials (SCA) for the Docker image itself
-* Create VC SCA  build project for Docker Image
 * Setup and run a DAST scan